Website Manager

 For ages 4 to 6

--Introduction to bat and ball sports (baseball and softball)…focused on teaching and fun.
+- Introduction to bat and ball sports (baseball and softball)…focused on teaching and fun.

-- No scores kept, no umpires.
+- No scores kept, no umpires

-- The more parent and volunteer coaches the better in T-ball!!
+- The more parent and volunteer coaches the better

-- Team selection can incorporate friend requests
+Team selection can incorporate friend requests

 Typical skill level: Players still learning simple baseball rules and how to catch, throw, hit, and run the bases.
-Short attention spans dominate.

 Uniforms

-•Each player will receive a team jersey and hat.
+- Each player will receive a team jersey and hat

-•Please have your child wear baseball pants or sweats (jeans or cargo pants are discouraged as they limit flexibility).
+- Please have your child wear baseball pants or sweats (jeans or cargo pants are discouraged as they limit flexibility)

 “A" Baseball

-- Coach-pitch.
-No umpires, scores are generally not kept.
+- No umpires, scores are not reported

 Typical skill level: Can make contact with a pitched ball some of the time.
 Can throw and catch the ball, but only inconsistently.
 Simple baseball rules and positioning are understood.

-•Each player will receive a team jersey and hat.
+- Each player will receive a team jersey and hat

 “AA” Baseball